-All costs associated with the Board members and Group executive directors are borne by FHG.
+All costs associated with the Board Members and Group executive directors are borne by FHG.
 Details of their emoluments are disclosed in the financial statements of that company.

-Costs associated with Board members' expenses paid during the year to Board members were also borne by FHG.
+Costs associated with Board Members expenses paid during the year to Board members were also borne by FHG.
 Details of these are disclosed in FHG's accounts.

-One member of staff received emoluments in the banding £60,000 - £70,000, and one member of staff £70,000 - £80,000.
+One staff member received emoluments in the banding £60,000 - £70,000.